mst1g15/MICE-comparison/README.md

 # ML-MICE comparison
 Welcome!
 This repository contains R scripts to run simulation studies to compare the default and ML implementations of MICE.

-## Code for Simulation Study - Single Covariate and Interaction settings
+## Code for simulation - Single Covariate and Interaction settings

 The repository contains the following R scripts: